Priorities for Minneapolis Parks

 Strong Financial Stewardship for parks and Programs

-The Minneapolis Parks and Rec Board manages a budget of over $110 million dollars per year and employs over 1000 FTEs.
+The Minneapolis Park and Rec Board manages a budget of over $110 million dollars per year and employs over 1000 FTEs.

 Fifteen years of experience in the business banking industry taught me how to understand the intricacies and nuances of a complex financial statement.